yoriyuki/nksnd/README.md

 ## Download
 Clone from github.
 There is no master branch.
 Currently there are two integration branches:

-- nksnd-urawa
+- nksnd-okegawa
-- nksnd-warabi
+- nksnd-ageo

-nksnd-urawa is new.
+nksnd-ageo is python version while nksnd-okegawa is (to be) a C++ implementation.

 To train the engine, you also need a corpus which consists of morphemes separated by white spaces.